saadERRAOUI/AIWA/README.md

 - `assets/` – Images and diagrams used in the documentation
 - `templates/` – (Optional) Local starter project templates

----

 ## 💬 Need Help?

-Reach out to the AIWA hackathon team via Discord or Slack during the event.
+Reach out to the AIWA hackathon team during the event.

 Good luck, and happy hacking! 💡

+---

 Made with 💙 by Aiwa Team